openlookeng/hetu-core/hetu-docs/en/admin/dynamic-filters.md

 Openlookeng generates dynamic filter conditions based on join conditions and data read from build side during query run, and is applied to the table scan stage of probe side table as an additional filter condition, to reduce the data volume of probe table participating in join operation and effectively reduce IO read and network transmission.

 ## scenarios
-Openlookeng dynamic filtering is currently applicable to 'inner join' and 'right join' scenarios, only can be applied to 'hive connector' and 'DC connector'.
+Openlookeng dynamic filtering is currently applicable to 'inner join', 'semi-join' and 'right join' scenarios, only can be applied to 'hive connector', 'DC connector' and 'Memory connector'.

 ## Usage
 Openlookeng's dynamic filtering feature depends on the distributed cache component.
 Please refer to the section [Configuring HA](../installation/deployment-ha.md) to configure 'hazelcast'.